American Capital: The Great Recession

-The Great Recession began at the turn of 2007, striking a blow to the world’s economies, capital markets and asset valuations in that year and in 2008.
-American Capital was not immune from the economic crisis affecting the U.S. and global financial and business markets.
-As a BDC, American Capital had to fair value its assets quarterly.
-Therefore, American Capital had to dramatically depreciate its assets, whether they were performing or not, in line with comparable market valuations.
+The Great Recession lasted from 2007 to 2009.
+As a BDC, American Capital had to fair-value its assets quarterly so that it had to dramatically depreciate its assets, whether they were performing or not, in line with comparable market valuations.
 Performance declined, in many cases materially, at some of its portfolio companies and investments.

-To address the new realities facing the company, in 2008, American Capital closed offices in Los Angeles, Palo Alto, Philadelphia and San Francisco, continuing to operate offices in Bethesda, Boston, Dallas, Providence and New York.
+In response, in 2008 American Capital closed offices in Los Angeles, Palo Alto, Philadelphia and San Francisco, continuing to operate offices in Bethesda, Boston, Dallas, Providence and New York.
 European Capital closed offices in Frankfurt and Madrid, continuing to operate offices in London and Paris.

-Also, in 2008, American Capital launched and took public American Capital Agency (NASDAQ: AGNC).
+Also in 2008, American Capital launched and took public American Capital Agency (NASDAQ: AGNC).
 Due to the dramatic depreciation of its assets, American Capital defaulted on its debt and began negotiations with its creditors.
-In the third quarter, American Capital terminated its regular quarterly dividend and was removed from the S&P 500 index in early 2009.
+In the third quarter, American Capital terminated its regular quarterly dividend, and was removed from the S&P 500 index in early 2009.
 European Capital, whose stock price and performance was subject to the same depreciating environment as American Capital and other financial assets during the Great Recession, was taken private by merging into American Capital during 2009.